-Spanish 1 provides a solid foundation for the study of Spanish language and culture.
-The course introduces students to basic communication skills in real life situations by providing them with vocabulary, cultural information, and basic grammatical structures.
-Students also learn about the origins of Hispanic and Latin American culture.
+Spanish 1 introduces students to basic communication skills in real life situations by providing them with vocabulary, cultural information, and basic grammatical structures.
 The class is conducted in Spanish.
-It is a skills-based course requiring independent practice on the part of the student at home, and emphasizing oral communication in class.
-Students are provided with ample practice I n pronunciation, conversation, and composition, with an emphasis in communicative skills.
+It is a skills-based course requiring drill and memorization on the part of the student at home, and emphasizing oral communication strategies in class.
+Students are provided with ample practice in pronunciation, conversation, and composition, with an emphasis in communicative skills through the use of texts, videos, cartoons, skits, and interaction with native speakers.